vseryakov/alpinejs-app/README.md

 ### The Vision

-- to maintain a clear separation between HTML and JavaScript logic.
+- **_To maintain a clear separation between HTML and JavaScript logic._**

   This separation keeps presentation distinct from logic as much as possible and have as few abstractions as possible.

   Develop layout with HTML/CSS and the logic with Alpine.js for two-way data bindings and reactivity.

-- to have some kind of central registry of HTML templates and Javascript classes and use it to register components.
+- **_To have some kind of central registry of HTML templates and Javascript classes and use it to register components._**

   The registry is just 2 properties in the global `app` object, `app.templates` and `app.components`.

   Server-side rendering of templates (similar to `htmx`) is supported out of the box, same directives render bundled or remote HTML templates the same way without any external dependencies.

   How the registry is delivered to the browser depends on bundling or application, for example:

   Native support:

    - esbuild: bundle everything into a single file by converting HTML files to strings: see `scripts/build-app.js` for a simple `esbuild` plugin
    - server-side: maintain HTML files on the server to load individually on demand using the same directives, see `examples/dashboard.html`.

   More ideas:

    - keep HTML templates in JSON files to load separately via fetch on demand
    - include your .js files in the HTML for small apps and let the browser to handle caching

 ### Features